 Convertible instruments combine characteristics of stocks and traditional fixed-income securities, providing investors with unique opportunities for managing risk and enhancing returns.
 Like stocks, convertibles typically offer upside appreciation in rising equity markets and are less sensitive to rising interest rates.
-Like bonds, convertibles provide income and potential downside protection in declining markets.
+Like bonds, convertibles provide income and potentially less exposure to equity downside in declining markets.

 Convertible securities come in a range of structures, which have evolved throughout the years in response to investor appetite and issuer needs.
 Typically, a convertible security is a bond that can be exchanged or converted into a specific number of shares of the issuer’s common stock.
 The conversion ratio is determined at the time of issuance, and typically can be acted upon by the holder at any time.

 Structurally, the risk/reward characteristics of convertibles allow them to support a range of asset allocation goals.
 However, convertible securities are also complex—not only because the attributes of convertibles may differ considerably, but also because a convertible may be more equity-like at certain points and more fixed-income-like at others.

 One of the more attractive attributes of convertibles is that many have historically participated in a greater portion of their underlying stocks’ upside performance than their downside.
 This dynamic creates a risk/reward profile that is compelling to an investor who desires equity participation and is willing to exchange maximum upside to mitigate a great deal of equity downside.

 A convertible bond is a regular corporate bond that has the added feature of being convertible into a fixed number of shares of common stock.
 Convertible bonds are debt instruments because they pay interest and have a fixed maturity date.